adap/flower/examples/advanced_pytorch/README.md

 This example demonstrates an advanced federated learning setup using Flower with PyTorch.
 It differs from the quickstart example in the following ways:

-- Each client holds a local dataset of 5000 training examples and 1000 test examples
+- Each client holds a local dataset of 5000 training examples and 1000 test examples (note that using the `run.sh` script will only select 10 datasamples by default, as the `--toy` argument is set).
 - Server-side model evaluation after parameter aggregation
 - Hyperparameter schedule using config functions
 - Custom return values